 To create this “avatar,” as Smith calls it, VFX engineers at WETA analyzed countless hours of footage of the actor as a young man.
-This wasn’t too difficult considering Smith starred in 148 episode of The Fresh Prince of Bel-Air between 1990 and ‘96 while also leading countless movies as a rising star in Hollywood.
+This wasn’t too difficult, considering Smith starred in 148 episodes of The Fresh Prince of Bel-Air between 1990 and ‘96 while also leading countless movies as a rising star in Hollywood.

 However, Smith’s early success also meant Junior has to look just right.
 Otherwise, audiences will spot any discrepancies from a mile away.